Mathématique: Chapter 5

 He sighed and shut his eyes.

 “So,” she said.
 “Math.
-What's it good for, exactly?
+What’s it good for?
 I mean, other than knowing how many cubits you’d like your monument to measure?”

 “Down is nice,” he said.

 “I’m glad you agree.”
-Her smile seemed, perhaps, a little pained.
+Her smile seemed, somehow, a little pained.

-“Math is the final abstraction,” he said.
+“Math is the ultimate abstraction,” he said.
 “The last, thin barrier between you and universal truth.”

 He looked at the smooth planes of the walls and the ceilings.
 “There are any number of available introductory texts.”